Epimodev/json-websocket/README.md

 ### Presentation

-`json-websocket` is a cli which make possible to create a WebSocket with a jsonlines file (more info about jsonlines here: [http://jsonlines.org/](http://jsonlines.org/)).
+`json-websocket` is a cli which makes possible to create a WebSocket with a jsonlines file (more info about jsonlines here: [http://jsonlines.org/](http://jsonlines.org/)).
-It's like [json-server](https://github.com/typicode/json-server), but it create a WebSocket instead of a REST api.
+It's like [json-server](https://github.com/typicode/json-server), but it creates a WebSocket instead of a REST api.

 ### Motivation

-Initially I made this project to help people to have the same experience as PandaScore live api without waiting for a live match.
+Initially I made this project to help people have the same experience as PandaScore live api without waiting for a live match.
-But it will help us also to create WebSocket with fake data for our development environment.
+But it will help us also create WebSocket with fake data for our development environment.
 We can also imagine with this tool a way to reproduce some bugs related to realtime.

 ### Instalation